20chix/Autonomus_Indoor_Drone/README.md

 ![alt text](https://github.com/20chix/Autonomus_Indoor_Drone/blob/master/resources/8_60Angleaccuracy20anglegain.gif)

+# Installation
+This project currently works for Kinetic.

+## Install ROS Kinetic
+Install ROS from this link into your PC http://wiki.ros.org/kinetic/Installation/Ubuntu

+NOTE: if you install kinetic you need have ubuntu 16.04, if you want to install the latest ROS which is Meldic then you need to have uybuntu 18.04.

+## Create a ROS workspace
+Follow this short tutorial to create a ROS workspace http://wiki.ros.org/catkin/Tutorials/create_a_workspace

+Clone this github project

 ### DWM1001 network Rviz visualization
 We have created an interface between DWM1001 and ROS, which allowed us to visualize all the waypoints from Rviz.